 Tissot has over 150 years of watchmaking experience.
 It’s no surprise that Tissot is the official timekeeper for world-class sports.
 Sports from cycling, basketball and ice hockey to international events such as the Pan American Games.
-You can see all of this history, literally.
+You can see all of this history in the Tissot T-Complication Squelette, almost literally.
 You can see it at work under a scratch-resistant domed sapphire crystal featuring anti-reflective coatings on both sides.
 Nothing is left to the imagination.
 As you can see all of the essential components are on full display.
 It exudes sophisticated style with a black leather strap and stainless-steel case.

 7: Bulova’s Classic Automatic

-While Bulova’s Classic Automatic collection adds a sporty edge to skeletons, the models are notable for the components they display.
-And the unique design with bold Roman numeral markings seriously make its elegance quotient.
+While Classic Automatic collection watch from Bulova adds a sporty edge to skeletons, the models are notable for the components they display.
+And the unique design with bold Roman numeral markings seriously makes its elegance quotient.
 A mineral-dial window protects an analog display of self-winding movement behind subdials.
 You can also watch the components at work through an exhibition case back.
 It was built to withstand the toughest conditions.
-These timepieces are water resistant up to 100 meters yet show a refined side when worn with a supple calfskin leather strap.
+These timepieces are water-resistant up to 100 meters yet show a refined side when worn with a supple calfskin leather strap.

-If you want to get noticed strap a Breguet Tradition Black Skeleton to your wrist.
+If you want to get noticed, strap a Breguet Tradition skeleton watch to your wrist.
 It combines gears in a collage of movement across a pitch-black dial and under a sapphire crystal window.
-An 18-carat white gold case and bezel add a luxurious slant to the steam-punk aesthetics.
+An 18K white gold case and bezel add a luxurious slant to the steam-punk aesthetics.
 This luxury watch tells the world you understand the delicate dance between form and function.

 Maybe it’s time to go skeleton and pull back the veil to show the true inner side of your luxury watch.